 Swifty Scooters were introduced to Ying De following a referral by the Growth Hub in Manchester.
 Jason was particularly keen on working with younger entrepreneurs who, rather than looking to take control of his business, valued more the opportunity to further develop their skills.

 As part of the onboarding process for joining the investment platform, Ying De visited Swifty Scooters’s factory in Manchester, and performed due diligence to ensure their suitability for the platform.

-Camilla Iftakhar, Co-founder: “Our investor has settled into the team very well.
+Camilla Iftakhar, Co-founder: “Our entrepreneur has settled into the team very well.
 He is already proving to be an asset to the team and preforming better than expected given the challenges of living in a foreign country.

-Josh Qiao, Investor: “I first came to the UK 2 years ago to study at University of the Arts London.
+Josh Qiao, entrepreneur: “I first came to the UK 2 years ago to study at University of the Arts London.
 Before I finished my course in Interaction Design Art, I planned to work in a British company for some working experience and have a deeper understanding of the British culture.
 The Ying De Group helped me find a very good company that fit my interest and also my professional abilities.”